 - Infant (or baby) car seats are rear-facing safety seats built to shield your little one from crash forces during the earliest stages of his or her life.
-These seats can carry children up to two years old, up to a maximum weight of around 35 pounds to 40 pounds, or up to a height limit of around 32 inches.
+These seats can carry children up to 2 years old, up to a maximum weight of around 35 pounds to 40 pounds, or up to a height limit of around 32 inches.
 Once your child has outgrown any of these limits, it’s time to switch to a rear-facing convertible car seat.

 Worry about the head, not the legs.

-However, there should always be at least an inch of space between the top of your little one’s head and the top of the headrest.
+However, there should always be at least 1 inch of space between the top of your little one’s head and the top of the headrest.
 Any room for movement, however slight, could have life-threatening consequences for your kid in a crash.

-Our rule: double-check your child’s positioning every time you set off and adjust the headrest accordingly.
+Our rule: double-check your child’s positioning every time you set off, and adjust the headrest accordingly.

 How to Install a Convertible Car Seat

 Ah, that new car seat smell!
-However, the initial excitement is often short-lived, your hopes of having a stress-free afternoon dashed on the rocks of manuals and guides.
+Unfortunately, the initial excitement is often short-lived, your hopes of having a stress-free afternoon dashed on the rocks of manuals and guides.
 No worries, we’re here to help you out:

 - Understand your car.
 Was your car manufactured in the last decade?
 Good.
 Chances are it’s equipped with handy LATCH anchors and you can clip your seat in without a hitch.
 However, some cars, especially older ones, often don’t support modern car seats.
 You may need a special adapter or part.
 Read your car’s manual before, not after, you purchase a car seat to ensure it is compatible.

 - Read the literature.
 Skip the guessing game and arm yourself with all the knowledge you need to install your new seat.
-Yep, you might think you’re a pro after setting up the last one, but each unit has its own snags that can quickly leaving you cursing.
+Yep, you might think you’re a pro after setting up the last one, but each unit has its own snags that can leaving you cursing.

 - Center it up.
 The center rear seat of your car is the safest spot in your vehicle.
 Bonus: it’s also the easiest spot to install your car seat.

 - Attach the seat.
-Whether you’re using the LATCH anchors in your vehicle or just your car’s safety belt, ensure that your car seat doesn’t tip over, pivot, wobble, or see saw once it’s been set in place.
+Whether you’re using the LATCH anchors in your vehicle or just your car’s safety belt, ensure that your car seat doesn’t tip over, pivot, wobble, or seesaw once it’s been set in place.
 You may need to use a pool noodle to eradicate any movement.